Proto-Finnic language: Developments to the affricates *c and *cc

 The non-geminated *c becomes *s generally: Proto-Finnic *veci "water", *cika "pig", *-inen: *-ice- (adjective suffix) > Finnish vesi, sika, -(i)nen: -(i)se-.
 However, occasionally ts or ds remains in South Estonian: Võro tsiga, -ne: -dse- or -se- (but vesi).
 The merging of *c and *s often makes it impossible to distinguish the two sounds using Finnic evidence alone, if internal reconstruction is not viable (e. g., from t ~ s alternations from assibilation).

 The geminate affricate *cc generally remains, often spelled ts.
-In Karelian, Votic and some Finnish dialects, the two grades remain distinguished (in Karelian as čč: č, in Votic as tts ~ ts).
+In Karelian, Votic and some Finnish dialects, the two grades remain distinguished (in Karelian as čč: č, in Ludic as cc: c, in Votic as tts: ts).
 In all other Finnic languages the two grades fall together (written in Veps as c, as ts in the others).

 In early Finnish, both grades were fronted to interdental θθ: θ, which in most dialects later changed into a variety of other dialect-specific sounds.
 Examples found are gradation patterns tt: t, ht: h, ht: t, ss: s or non-gradating tt or ht.
 In early written Finnish, the interdental fricatives are written as tz (for both grades) in the earliest records, which in Standard Finnish has led to the spelling pronunciation // (treated as a consonant cluster and hence no longer subject to consonant gradation).